ratchetandclonk/deejtrue/README.md

     - control more than one app with a single slider
     - choose whichever process in the group that's currently running (i.e. to have one slider control any game you're playing)

-## Build your own!

-Building deej is very simple.
-You only need a few relatively cheap parts - it's an excellent starter project (and my first Arduino project, personally).
-Remember that if you need any help or have a question that's not answered here, you can always [join the deej Discord server](https://discord.gg/nf88NJu).

-Build deej for yourself, or as an awesome gift for your gaming buddies!

-### FAQ

-I've started a highly focused effort of writing a proper FAQ page for deej, covering many basic and advanced topics.

-It is still _very much a work-in-progress_, but I'm happy to [share it in its current state](./docs/faq/faq.md) in hopes that it at least covers some questions you might have.

-FAQ feedback in our [community Discord](https://discord.gg/nf88NJu) is strongly encouraged :)

 ### Build video